Rhyming and Stealing

 • turkish (bath)

 I’ll note this is only a moderately large group of synonyms; if I were to list the terms for say money or drunk, for example, they could easily become articles of their own.
-At any rate, one can see how Byzantine the argot is, with words that are current or passé or that are more or less acceptable among different groups.
+At any rate, one can see how byzantine the argot is, with current or passé words or words more or less acceptable among different groups.

 • becks (i.e., David Beckham and Posh Spice): dosh (money)